hxr413/Harvard-CS50-2023/Week3/README.md

 > [check50](https://submit.cs50.io/check50/1b2f78796a678947a22d4f92967ad0e37ccc7f6e): 25/25
 > style50: 1.00
 - Basically made it on my first attempt (despite some small grammar mistakes).
 No major mistakes/misunderstandings in the thinking process and going through the whole coding process smoothly - feel like I'm getting more familiar with programming now, whether it's writing code or thinking like a programmer.
+- It's interesting to see how others deal with the `bool is_tie()` function.
+I had a look at [this document](https://github.com/mancuoj/CS50x/blob/master/Week3/2-runoff.c) (after finishing my own work) and it's pretty neat.

 `tideman.c`: **For those who are *more* comfortable with computer science**